 The introduction of controls without the consent of the employees can make implementation difficult.
 Therefore, workers should provide information material and training for all employees to educate them on how to prevent the spread of COVID-19 in the workplace and explain why the hygiene and protective measures are being introduced at all.
 Employees who are aware of the possibilities to prevent the spread of COVID-19 will see the value in it and will practice the precautions at work and in their free time.

 Employers must monitor the implementation of hygiene and safety measures to avoid the risk of infection among workers.
 This is not only dangerous for their health but also harms business.
 Therefore, managers in the company should develop a plan for regular inspections to check that all precautionary measures are continuously observed.
 They should also monitor workplace trends, such as employee absenteeism, and consider monitoring employee health through regular polling.
 Proactive monitoring can be of great help to employees and companies during the pandemic period.

 Adapting the current work processes to the new circumstances is the important task of managers in companies.
 Procedures and strategies must be developed to protect the health and safety of employees, customers and business partners.
-At the same time, efficient and reliable operation of warehouse operations should be possible.
+At the same time, the efficient and reliable operation of warehouse operations should be possible.